buley/personal/src/content/mantras.md

 - Control yourself, control your world
 - React less, strategize more
-- Emotion is information—use it, don't obey it
+- Emotion is information--use it, don't obey it
 - A sharp mind requires discipline, not indulgence
 - You are only as powerful as your ability to remain composed
 - Master your impulses, and nothing can master you
-- Your mind is a weapon—keep it sharp, keep it steady
+- Your mind is a weapon--keep it sharp, keep it steady

-> *"The mind is its own place, and in itself can make a heaven of hell, a hell of heaven." — John Milton*
+> *"The mind is its own place, and in itself can make a heaven of hell, a hell of heaven." -- John Milton*

 ## Action & Execution